6 Common Types of Vein Diseases

 Superficial Thrombophlebitis

 Superficial Thrombophlebitis involves blood clots forming under the skin, making them visible to the eye.
 These blood clots can also be deep within the limb.
 Signs of superficial veins are a red streak along the affected veins.
 Usually, it is also accompanied by inflammation of the leg (phlebitis).
-Common feelings in the leg are an abnormally warm and tender feeling and swelling caused by the settling of varicose veins.
+Common feelings in the leg are abnormally warm and tender feelings and swelling caused by the settling of varicose veins.

 Deep Vein Thrombosis